TFS Gulf

 View All Result

-Deloitte's Romal Shetty targets $5 billion in revenue by the end of the decade.
-Not just that, they also plan on becoming #1 professional services firm in India, by 2028.
+Deloitte's Romal Shetty aims to dethrone EY and claim the title of "India's #1 professional services firm by 2028.
 One way to do it?
 By going after the startup and MSME market, directly stepping into the territory of mid sized firms.

 The Finance Story by The Finance Story